Prasad-b-git/Lambda_function-with-api-gateway/README.md

 #### 2. Lambda Function Setup
 1. Create a new Lambda function
 2. Upload the provided Lambda code (`lambda_function.py`)
+3. Create the following HTML files in the same directory as your Lambda function:
+   - `contactus.html`: Main contact form
+   - `success.html`: Success page shown after form submission
-3. Set environment variables:
+4. Set environment variables:
    - `DYNAMODB_TABLE`: Name of your DynamoDB table (default is "Users")
-4. Add the following permissions to the Lambda execution role:
+5. Add the following permissions to the Lambda execution role:
    - `AmazonDynamoDBFullAccess` (or a more restrictive custom policy)

 #### 3. API Gateway Setup